OpenACC/openacc-best-practices-guide/08-Advanced.markdown

 within a routine have been tested, it is frequently beneficial to make each parallel region and update asynchrounous and then place a `wait` directive after the last accelerator directive.
-This allows the runtime to enqueue all of the work immeditely, which will reduce how often the accelerator and host must synchronize and reduce the cost of launching work onto the accelerator.
+This allows the runtime to enqueue all of the work immediately, which will reduce how often the accelerator and host must synchronize and reduce the cost of launching work onto the accelerator.
 It is criticial when implementing this optimization that the developer not leave off the `wait` after the last accelerator directive, otherwise the code will be